tdang0218-sudo/firewall-log-analysis/Charts/block-rate.md

 **Security Implications**
 ---
-- The firewall rules in place are successfully blocking traffic from ou
+- The firewall rules in place are successfully blocking traffic, keeping the network safe
+- There are default deny rules in place, which means some sort of attack is coming from outside the network

+**Recommendations**
+---